Heart Disease and Alcohol

 If you feel you are drinking too much, here are tips that can help you cut down on the amount of alcohol you are consuming:

-• Count and Measure: Know the standard drink sizes so you can count your drinks accurately.
+• Count and measure.
+Know the standard drink sizes so you can count your drinks accurately.

-• Avoid Triggers: What triggers your urge to drink?
+• Avoid triggers.
+What triggers your urge to drink?
 If certain people or places make you drink even when you don't want to, try to avoid them.
 If certain activities, times of day, or feelings trigger the urge, plan something else to do instead of drinking.

-• Plan to Handle Urges: When you cannot avoid a trigger and an urge hits, consider these options: Remind yourself of your reasons for changing; talk things through with someone you trust; get involved with a healthy, distracting activity, such as physical exercise or a hobby that doesn't involve drinking; or instead of fighting the feeling, accept it and ride it out without giving in, knowing that it will soon pass.
+• Plan to handle urges.
+When you cannot avoid a trigger and an urge hits, consider these options: Remind yourself of your reasons for changing; talk things through with someone you trust; get involved with a healthy, distracting activity such as physical exercise or a hobby that doesn't involve drinking; or instead of fighting the feeling, accept it and ride it out without giving in, knowing that it will soon pass.

 Benefits of Reducing Alcohol Intake

-Some of the long-term benefits include:
+Some of the long-term benefits of reducing your alcohol consumption include:

-• Heart: Long-term heavy drinking can lead to your heart becoming enlarged.
+• Heart.
+Long-term heavy drinking can lead to your heart becoming enlarged.
 This is a serious condition that can't be completely reversed, but stopping drinking can stop it getting worse.

-• Immune System: Regular drinking can affect your body’s ability to fight infections.
+• Immune system.
+Regular drinking can affect your body’s ability to fight infections.
 Heavy drinkers tend to catch more infectious diseases.

 Patient Stories